 Enjoying a rewarding career in the healthcare field doesn’t need to require spending four years of your life in a classroom.
 There are a large number of healthcare jobs that require on-the-job training, a post-secondary certificate, or an associate’s degree, so you can start work in less time.

 Here’s a look at what you can do with a two-year degree career and some good-paying associate degree jobs in healthcare

 A dental assistant performs tasks such as taking and developing X-rays, preparing and sterilizing instruments, and assisting the dentist during treatment procedures.
 Some also assist with lab duties, such as making casts of a patient’s teeth or helping to create temporary crowns.

-A dental assistant needs post-secondary training in areas such as dental sciences, dental materials, dental radiography, and infection control, such as a Dental Assistant Diploma or Dental Assistant Associate of Applied Science degree.
+A dental assistant needs post-secondary training in areas such as dental sciences, dental materials, dental radiography, and infection control, such as a Dental Assistant Diploma.
 Some states require dental assistants to be certified, but others do not.

 2. Dental Hygienist

 Dental hygienists work in dentists’ offices to clean teeth, examine patients for oral diseases, and provide preventative care.
 This position is ideal for people interested in 2-year degree careers with a positive work/life balance.
 More than half of all dental hygienists work part time, allowing them to attend to childcare duties and other personal responsibilities.

 To work as a dental hygienist, you need an associate’s degree in dental hygiene and the appropriate state license.
 A dental hygienist’s education is a combination of classroom, laboratory, and clinical instruction that covers topics such as anatomy, physiology, radiography, periodontology, and nutrition.